\""

 Low listing fee.
 Clever is one of the only full-service nationwide brands offering a 1.5% listing fee.
 Based on Clever’s data, the average seller saves about $7,000 compared to what they’d pay had they found the same agent on their own.

 High-quality agents.
-Clever agents are available across the nation, and they typically work for nationally recognized brands like Keller Williams, RE/MAX, and Berkshire Hathaway.
+Clever agents are available nationwide and typically work for nationally recognized brands like Keller Williams, RE/MAX, and Berkshire Hathaway.
 Agents are vetted and must have:

 • At least five years of experience